What is Sales Development Representative's (SDR) Role?

 - Community Manager—builds a consistent brand voice and personality and handles online communication

-- Customer Success Manager—helps new customers to achieve their goals and to lower churn
+- Customer Success Manager—helps new customers to achieve their sales goals and to lower churn

 💡 Learn more about how to transition from SDR to AE position from three sales superstars at Cognism who have made the leap themselves.